Blockstream/satellite/doc/hardware.md

 Telstar 11N Africa, Telstar 11N Europe, or Telstar 18V Ku.

-Meanwhile, in contrast to an SDR setup, both Linux USB and Standalone [receiver options](#receiver-options) support the generation of 22 kHz.
+Meanwhile, in contrast to an SDR setup, both Linux USB and Standalone [receiver options](#supported-receiver-options) support the generation of 22 kHz.
 Hence, it is perfectly acceptable to use a Universal LNB in any Ku band region when using one of these receivers.

 Besides, there are workarounds to switch the sub-band of a Universal LNB even with an SDR setup.
 For instance, you can place a 22 kHz tone generator inline